 My research focuses on identifying the role of small transmembrane water and glycerol channels, named Aquaglyceroporins, in cancer development.
-For this, I use known inhibitors rather than genetically altering cells, in order to determine their function and effects when inhibited.
-I aim at mapping the function of glycerol and hydrogen peroxide, via glycerol channels, in cancer development, cell migration, differentiation and metabolism.
-I am particularly interested in how function, expression and localisation of glycerol channels are affected by the tumour environment and how their expression, in turn, affects cancer progression.
+For this, I use known inhibitors rather than genetically altering cells to determine their function and effects when inhibited.
+I aim to map the function of glycerol and hydrogen peroxide, via glycerol channels, in cancer development, cell migration, differentiation and metabolism.
+I am particularly interested in how the tumour environment affects the function, expression and localisation of glycerol channels and how their expression, in turn, affects cancer progression.

 For the most up-to-date information, please visit ORCID.

 *authors contributed equally to the work; # corresponding author

 27 – (Pre-print) Srinivasan, S., Baskaran, S., Mukhopadhyay, S., Gamage, M.P., Ng, V., Dalavaye, N., de Almeida, A., Hassoulas, A.; Challenging Pedagogical Styles of Teaching: Amalgamating Blended Learning with Near-peer Teaching for Integrated Structured Clinical Examination (ISCE) Preparation.

 26 – Hassoulas, A., de Almeida, A., West, H., Abdelrazek, M., Coffey, M.J.; Developing a personalised, evidence-based and inclusive (PEBIL) model of blended learning: a cross-sectional survey.
 Education and Information Technologies, (2023), DOI: 10.1007/s10639-023-11770-0